PERVEZMUHAMED/userManagement/README.md

   # User Management in NodeJs with Express framework
-This is an user Management API build using nodeJs with express framework.clean architecture design pattern was follwed while building this project in order to implements decoupling and separation of concerns.
+This is an user Management API build using Node.js along with Express framework.Clean architecture design pattern was follwed while building this project in order to implements decoupling and separation of concerns.
 # Project Overview
+The User Management System is a web application designed to provide administrators with the ability to manage user accounts within an organization.It offers a range of functionalities for user registration, authentication, authorization and profile management.
+The system aims to streamline user management processes, enchance secirity and improve the user experience.
 # Tech Stack
   - Node.js
   - Express Framework